The Boston Foundation

 Seeding Boston’s Public Art Scene: A Partnership between KCFA and the Boston Foundation

 Boston is a city ripe for inspired, dynamic public art.
-With Boston Creates, the City of Boston’s 2016 cultural plan, indicating the appetite of residents for more high quality art in the public realm, the Boston Foundation (TBF) has contracted KCFA to explore the landscape of opportunities for current and future funding in this sphere.
-KCFA, in conversations with cross-city and cross-disciplinary organizations, maintains a portfolio of diverse, innovative public realm art projects and programming to share with local philanthropists and funders.
-KCFA also plays an active role as a resource and connector in the space to help develop and elevate new opportunities, projects and programs.
+With Boston Creates, the City of Boston’s 2016 cultural plan, indicating the appetite of residents for more high quality art in the public realm, the Boston Foundation (TBF) contracted KCFA to explore the landscape of opportunities for current and future funding in this sphere.
+KCFA, in conversations with cross-city and cross-disciplinary organizations, gathered a portfolio of diverse, innovative public realm art projects and programming to share with local philanthropists and funders.
+KCFA also played an active role as a resource and connector in the space to help develop and elevate new opportunities, projects and programs.

 1. "I Sculpted My Heart Out of Diamond 'Cause Love is Not Enough" by FONKi, mural painted for Beyond Walls 2017 Mural Festival ; 2.
 "See Her" by Ann Lewis, a Now + There commission.
 808 Tremont Street, Lower Roxbury